MLOps-essi-upc/taed2-PedestrianDetection/README.md

     ├── requirements.txt                <- The requirements file for reproducing the analysis │                                   environment, generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py                        <- makes project pip installable so src can be imported │
+    ├── setup.py                        <- Makes project pip installable so src can be imported │
     ├── src                             <- Source code for use in this project │   ├── .gitignore